carpentries-incubator/camera-traps/index.md

 Additional topics include Whiskerbook for individual identification and Spatial Capture Recapture Modeling Data Preparation

 Interested in teaching these materials?
 Please contact [evebohnett@yahoo.com](mailto:evebohnett@yahoo.com) so that we can discuss a workshop.
+The workshop materials are available in video format.

 > ## Getting Started